Oils In Our Food

 Trans Fats and Hydrogenation

-Further more two more issues with oils that need to be discussed hear is rancidity of oil and hydrogenated cooking oils.
-Rancid oils happen when some oils get hot or that are reused more than once.
-Rancid oils are dangerous to the body and causes what people cal free radical damage to cells.
+Two further more issues with oils that need to be discussed here is rancidity of oil and hydrogenated cooking oils.
+Rancid oils happen when some oils get hot or are reused more than once.
+Rancid oils are dangerous to the body and cause what people call free radical damage to cells.
 During World War 1 a process called hydrogenation was developed as a solution.
 Hydrogenation is a defined as hydrogen gas being pumped through a natural oil.
 Another word you may have heard for this is TRANS FATS.
-Sadly in doing this processs OMEGA sources are destroyed off.
+Sadly in this process OMEGA sources are destroyed.
 In our body some of our requirements are the essential omega oils and having said this consuming hydrogenated oil can cause depletion of essential fats.

-When i first studied oils and looked for what i wanted to use in my cooking i read a book called Hamptons Diet by Dr. Fred Pescatore.
+When I first studied oils and looked for what I wanted to use in my cooking I read a book called Hamptons Diet by Dr. Fred Pescatore.
 In order to establish the best oil for consumption i looked for the nutrition of the oil and then to the heat and the level of oxidation.
+The Smoke Point is the point at which the oil becomes oxidised.
+The smoke point of oil is the temperature at which it stops shimmering and starts smoking.
+The smoke point is also called the burning point of oil and can range from relatively low 325 F to very high (520 F)

 Olive Oil Saturated 14%, Monounsaturated 75%, Polyunsaturated 11%